Tsurumine Hachimangū (鶴嶺八幡宮)

 Hokonomiya Jinja (鉾宮神社)

-Hokonomiya Jinja during the Yayoi-sai |
+Hokonomiya Jinja during the Yayoi-sai

 Not much is known about Hokonomiya Jinja (鉾宮神社) due to the lack of detailed records.
-It is recorded as a non-ranked shrine as of June 21, 1889.
+It was recorded as a non-ranked shrine as of June 21, 1889.
 According to the sign in front of the torii, the shrine enshrines the kami Susanoo-no-Mikoto (須佐之男命) and Kotohira-no-Mikoto (古刀比羅命).
 Additionally, Tsurumine Hachimangu's official website mentions that it also enshrines the kami Hokonomiya-no-Okami (鉾宮大神).

 Shonan Awashima Jinja (湘南淡嶋神社)

-Harizuka, Shonan Awashima Jinja, and Ganfuji-ishi |
+Harizuka, Shonan Awashima Jinja, and Ganfuji-ishi

-Tofu for hari-kuyo |
+Tofu used for hari-kuyo

 Shonan Awashima Jinja (湘南淡嶋神社) enshrines the kami Sukunahikona no Mikoto (少彦名命) and Awashima no Kami (淡嶋神).